top of page

 The Farmland Trust was established to receive ALR parcels (Agricultural Land Reserves) as gifts, donations, and bequeathments, making this land available to reinvigorate local food production – be it small family garden plots or larger farm acreages. .

-Under its umbrella, The Farmland Trust’s primary function has been The Burgoyne Valley Community Farm which is currently divided among four commercial farm acreages, one Community Services farm, and 90 family garden plots, all of which FLT leases and manages at affordable rates.
+Under its umbrella, The Farmland Trust’s primary function has been The Burgoyne Valley Community Farm and the Root Food Hub.
+The BV Community Farm which is currently divided among four commercial farm acreages, one Community Services farm, and 90 family garden plots, all of which FLT leases and manages at affordable rates.
+See our project page for more info...

-The Root is the Island’s only food hub and looks forward to opening its doors late 2022.
-The Root will benefit farmers and food producers, as well as family gardeners and the general public by offering cold storage, washing stations, a seed bank, commercial kitchen, and a robust program of food and farming-related educational opportunities.
+The Root is the Island’s only community food hub, is fully operational and offers cold storage, washing stations, a seed bank, commercial kitchen, and a robust program of food and farming-related educational opportunities.
+In our project page you will see more detail and links to our current tenants.

 The Farmland Trust is one of nine members of advisory committee The Agricultural Alliance.